critocrito/sugarcube/packages/plugin-youtube/README.md

 ## Usage

-This plugin exports the following plugins:
+This module exports the following plugins:

 ### `youtube_video`

 Fetch details for an individual video by it's id.
+It uses the `youtube_video` query type.
+The query can be specified either as the video id (e.g. `oMOSiag3dxg`) or as the full URL to the video (e.g. `https://www.youtube.com/watch?v=oMOSiag3dxg`).

 The Youtube API key must be set as well.
 You can do this by setting the `youtube.api_key` config option:

 ```
 --youtube.api_key <key>